 Not everyone is impressed.
 Heather Schlegel, who has practiced Bikram yoga for three years, once bought a Jo-Sha Wipe, another moist towelette made for mat cleaning.
 “I tried wiping down my mat, but the unfolded square was too small and kept getting scrunched up as I rubbed it across,” she said of the 75-cent wipe.
 “It didn’t look particularly cleaner when I was finished.”

 As for Ms. Friedlis, she stopped yoga after curing her athlete’s foot with an over-the-counter cream.
 “Now I do the elliptical or the treadmill,” she said.
 “Things where I have shoes on.”

 A sobering article?
 I think so, but let’s also keep this in perspective.
 In 40 years of teaching Pilates classes I have never once heard a student complain of a foot infection.
 And mats are not the only risky things we use in our everyday lives.
 Door handles, restaurant menus, hand bags (how many times has yours touched a restroom floor?), and shopping carts (another pair of hands wheel that cart every 1/2 hour) are among the most germ infested objects on earth!

 Additionally, exercise mats are not the only gym equipment we need to be concerned about!
-An excellent report by the National Athletic Trainers’ Association (NATA) reviews all the germ risks found in gyms.
-There are actually other items in your gym that pose greater health risks than exercise mats, such as all the ellipticals, treadmills and other cardio machines used by many people in succession.
-Then there’s the other gym equipment handled by many throughout the day such as universal machines and free weights.
+There are actually other items in your gym that pose greater health risks than exercise mats, such as the ellipticals, treadmills, universal machines, and free weights.

-So be smart and safe, but there’s no need to go nuts over this issue!
-Clean your mat.
+So be smart and safe, Clean your mat, but there’s no need to go nuts over this issue.